FirstDataUnion/FIDU/src/data_acquisition/acm-manager/README.md

 - **Capture Frequency**: Set how often to capture (10-300 seconds)
 - **Show capture indicator**: Display visual feedback on the page
 - **Highlight captured messages**: Mark captured messages in the UI

+#### FIDU Identity Service Settings
+- **Identity Service URL**: Enter a custom URL for the FIDU Identity Service
+  - Leave empty to use production: `https://identity.firstdataunion.org` (default)
+  - Enter a custom URL for development or testing environments
+- **Current URL**: Shows the effective URL that will be used (read-only)

 #### FIDU Core Settings
 - **FIDU Core Server URL**: Configure the backend server address